Modern attempts to revive the Sanhedrin: Rabbi Beirav's attempt

 In 1538 Rabbi Jacob Berab attempted to restore the traditional form of semikhah.
 His goal was to unify the scattered Jewish communities through the re-establishment of the Sanhedrin.
+Numerous scholars, including Professors Jacob Katz and Robert Cover, have authored articles that critically examine the efforts to renew ordination in Safed, analyzing them from both historical and legal-halachic perspectives.

 Rabbi Yakov Berav was born in Spain.
 Evidence of the great respect is afforded by the following lines of Rabbi Abraham Gavison in Omer ha-Shikchah: "Say not that the lamp of the Law no longer burns in Israel!
 Yakov Beirav has come back! once more he sojourns among us!"
 In 1533 he became Rabbi at Cairo; and several years after he seems to have finally settled in Safed, which then contained the largest and most learned Jewish community in the Land of Israel.

 After the Spanish expulsion, many Jews remained in Spain, practicing their Judaism in secret, while publicly appearing to be Christians.
 Thousands of these Marrano Jews eventually escaped to areas where they could practice their religion with relative freedom, yet they were haunted by the sins they had committed in previous years.
-As chief Rabbi of Safed, Rabbi Yakov Beirav proposed the creation of Jewish courts that would carry out the punishment of malkos, lashes, which releases someone from the punishment of kareth (Mishnah Makos 23a).
+As chief Rabbi of Safed, Rabbi Yakov Beirav proposed the creation of Jewish courts that would carry out the punishment of malqot, lashes, which releases someone from the punishment of kareth (Mishnah Makos 23a).
 But in order to create these Jewish courts, classical ordination had to be reinstituted.